Asian Egg Breakfast: a cracking recipe to keep the hunger pangs at bay in the morning

 The only addition I did after cooking (as you can see on the photo above), was to sprinkle some smoked paprika on Ollie’s and mine to whack a little spice in there.
 You could of course do this as you’re cooking by throwing in a roughly chopped chili padi – YUMMY YUM!!!

-OK here we go.
-I did this for 4 four normal sized humans and one baby.
+OK, here we go.
+I did this for 4 four normal-sized humans and one baby.

 You will need for my Asian Egg Breakfast;

-- 4 eggs;
+- 4 eggs,

-- 4 big strips of bacon, simply sliced into bite sized pieces;
+- 4 big strips of bacon, simply sliced into bite-sized pieces,

-- 2 red onions roughly chopped;
+- 2 red onions roughly chopped,

-- 1 red and 1 yellow capsicum, top and tail and take out the seeds, and roughly chop;
+- 1 red and 1 yellow capsicum, top and tail and take out the seeds, and roughly chop,

-- 5 tomatoes cut into quarters;
+- 5 tomatoes cut into quarters,

-- 1 roughly chopped chili padi (if you want the heat in there from the start);
+- 1 roughly chopped chili padi (if you want the heat in there from the start),

-- 1 tablespoon of roughly chopped garlic;
+- 1 tablespoon of roughly chopped garlic,

-- 1 teaspoon of ground coriander; and
+- 1 teaspoon of ground coriander, and

 - A good pinch of salt and pepper.

 You are now up for the next stage.
 With the back of a big spoon, make some indentations in this mix above.
-Wells, if you will.
+‘Wells’, if you will.
 One well per egg, which is one egg per person of course.
 Then crack the eggs one at a time into the wells.
-Try to make the wells evenly spread in the pan, as you actually want to serve this dish from the pan, at table side – so it needs to look nice.
+Try to make the wells evenly spread in the pan, as you actually want to serve this dish from the pan, at the table side – so it needs to look nice.

-See what I mean from the photo above.
+See what I mean by the photo above.
 Now what you do is add the lid and leave this alone for about 4-5 minutes on a slightly reduced heat.
 The eggs will now cook almost like a poached egg in the mixture by steaming from the top and frying from the bottom.
-How cool is that.
+How cool is that?
 When you are finished with this stage of Asian Egg Breakfast you should have…